 New research reveals managing money online may not be as effective as we think

-A major new behavioral study has revealed that people are able to manage and improve their finances better when they receive bank statements through the post rather than online.
+A major new behavioural study has revealed that people are able to manage and improve their finances better when they receive bank statements through the post rather than online.

 The study by London Economics on behalf of the Keep Me Posted campaign which is thought to be the biggest study of its kind, looked at the effectiveness of paper versus online statements.

 The study found that people are twice as likely to remember their bank balance if they receive statements by post (82% vs 32% who receive statements online).

 The results also showed that 75% of those who received a paper statement were able to correctly assess the financial health of their account compared to 48% who received an online statement.

 In addition, those who received paper statements were also better able to spot ways in which to improve their finances, such as reducing spending (90% compared to 77%) or switching to an alternative account which offered a better deal (90% compared to 85%).